 In France, every taxpayer has a unique identifier for tax matters.
 For individuals, this is the French TIN: a 13-digit personal tax ID.
 Businesses use numbers like the SIREN (9-digit company ID) or VAT number.
-This guide explains what a French Tax ID is, who needs it, how to find it, and why it’s important.

 Key Takeaways